 Being exposed to an injury or a severe illness that was life-threatening is considered a stressor.

-As is direct exposure to the trauma; or witnessing a trauma
+As is direct exposure to a trauma; or witnessing a trauma.

 Exposure to trauma by being a first responder, such as police, firefighter, medic, or crisis counselor could put you at risk for PTSD, as could learning that someone close to you experienced the trauma.